Make your own fabric photo canvas for a fraction of the price using photographs printed on MyFabricDesigns.com’s Linen Cotton Blend

 Place your printed fabric on top of the blank canvas and smooth out using your hands.

 This is the tricky part – the corners.
 Canvas corners look best when the sides are flat without any creases.
 To achieve this we will tuck the fabric in to the top and bottom of the canvas frame.
 Using your index finger and your thumb pinch the fabric and fold over to the side (top or bottom).
 You should see a 45° angle start to appear.
 Once you see that angle, fold again and staple.
 Then tuck the other end of the corner into itself and staple again.
 While this is the trickiest part don’t sweat it.
 Check out some videos on YouTube and make sure you have a good fold before you commit to stapling.
 The most important thing to remember is to ask yourself “does this look good from the front view”.
 Nothing else really matters and don’t beat yourself up if your corners aren’t perfect.
 Mine aren’t and I still love this canvas.

 Trim any excess fabric from the around the staples.

 Using either Modge Podge or Scotch Guard you can cover your fabric to prevent any dust or other items from settling on it.
 This finishing step isn’t necessary but it will protect your canvas and help it to last longer.

 $4.00 16×20 blank canvas

 We hope you enjoyed this tutorial and we know you’ll love making your own canvases.
-Give it try and use coupon code: photo25 for 25% off your custom fabric order.
-Don’t forget to tag your photos on Instagram with #mfdesigns so we can see what you’re making!
+Give it try and don’t forget to tag your photos on Instagram with #mfdesigns so we can see what you’re making!